Forrest-Z/HySLAM/README.md

 1. Manually enter the dataset required in the command line interface.
 2. Set up a list of files to process, in one go.
 For this the “FileList.csv” is used in the import folder.
 This allows the weights of the SLAM algorithm to be set.

+The Score programme takes to log files from the SLAM programme and compare them, returning an RMSE (root mean square error).
+To import the files, modify the “filelist.csv” file in the import folder.

 ## Datasets:
 has been designed to run on Radish datasets: